IgniteUI/igniteui-docfx/en/components/date-picker.md

 ## Angular Datepicker Example

-Below you can see a sample that demonstrates how the Angular DatePicker works when users re enabled to pick a date through a manual text input and click on the calendar icon on the left to navigate to it.
+Below you can see a sample that demonstrates how the Angular DatePicker works when users are enabled to pick a date through a manual text input and click on the calendar icon on the left to navigate to it.
 See how to render it.

 <!-- TODO: datepicker sample with several options enabled -->
 <code-view style="height: 550px;"